 Customers have a strong desire for a better customer experience.
 So much so that they’re willing to pay for it.
 A PwC study reveals that many buyers are willing to pay more for a better brand experience.
 CRM software is a critical component of your company’s ability to meet customer demand.

-To fully maximize the potential of your business, you must understand your market and customers, analyze trends, buying habits, and purchase history.
+To fully maximise the potential of your business, you must understand your market and customers, analyse trends, buying habits, and purchase history.
 Then, use that data to inform your customers’ interactions with your brand across the entire customer journey.
 It is about being relevant, timely and personal.

 While automation plays an important role here, it’s also critical to empower your customer service representatives who handle client concerns with a CRM tool that contains a wealth of insight about your customers.